gregplaysguitar/hashban.js/readme.markdown

 #### link_order
 List of urls used to determine the direction of the transition.

-#### loader_parent
-When using the default loader, loader_parent is the element to which it will be appended.
-Defaults to the document body.

 #### loaderTimeout
 Delay in ms before showing the loader.
 Used to avoid the loader flashing on fast loads.
 Default is 300.